Uzair-Fasih/Modular-Division-Skeleton/README.md

 </script>
 ```

-Finally use your module in your html
+Finally use your module in your index.html

 ```HTML
 <html>